Two dreams, 1992/9/5 and 1992/9/6, by Chris Wayan

 Still, I was alive to be interviewed!
 Alive and ready to speak out.

-I finish MIDNIGHT'S CHILDREN.
-I was only half way through.
-It ends as bitterly as my dream predicted--Indira Gandhi rounds them up, has them sterilized, and cuts out their wild talents with a surgeon's knife.
+I read the second half of Midnight's Children.
+It ends quite as bitterly as my dream predicted--Indira Gandhi rounds them up, has them sterilized, and cuts out their wild talents with a surgeon's knife.

 I'm sick again today.
 Lie around naked in the sun, and slowly feel better.

 Evening: Star Trek.
 Lame drama.
 A separatist group of Klingons, warriors obsessed with their honor, hold the main reactor of the Enterprise as "hostage"...

 It's the future--long after things fall apart.
 Few people now; I only know of two Southern California tribes.
 One's a desert group descended from hippies and cowboys, living east of the Sierras... they're developing psychic powers to the point others might call magic.
 The other's a San Diego or San Onofre tribe.
 Inspired by the coastal ruins, they try to revive high tech.
 Very high tech.
 They're building a nuke!